matloff/revisit/README.md

 ### The **revisit** package

-The package is aimed to help remedy such problems.
-It has two main functions:
+The package is aimed to help remedy such problems with data/statistics.
+It has two main aspects:

 *  It makes it easier and more convenient for the user to explore the effects of various changes that might be made on the original